 Are you budgeting for your next trade show and don’t know where to start?
 Planning, strategizing, and calculating for exhibits and shows can be stressful, confusing, and time-consuming.

-For the past 25 years, Showcraft has helped thousands of clients design and build trade show exhibits that fit their brand and budget.
+For over 25 years, Showcraft has helped thousands of clients design and build trade show exhibits that fit their brand and budget.
 We’re here to help break down the costs of trade shows so you know what expenses to expect when planning your next event.

 This article covers the cost factors of show locations, the size of the exhibit, goals for your show, as well as labor, and any additional add-ons.

 Location plays a big role in your estimated budget.
 Trade shows and conferences charge by square foot, but this amount varies from region to region.

 Vegas, for example, is typically on the higher end, around $190 per square foot.
 Whereas other cities, like Chicago or Austin, may charge closer to $125 per square foot.
 It is important to note this charge is only for floor space.

 Labor and assembly will be additional expenses, as well as the booth itself.
 The location will also dictate whether or not the labor is unionized, affecting if the cost is fixed or will vary.